enthalpy change in solution header image.

 Graph using extraploation method to calculate the maximum temperature rise during a neutralisation reaction using a coffee cup calorimeter.

-Neutralisation reactions are very exothermic and can release large amounts of heat energy.
-We are also recording temperature changes over a fairly long period of time and despite our best efforts with insulation and using double polystyrene cups some heat loss to the surrounding will take place, especially if the reaction is very exothermic and releases large amounts of heat energy.
+Neutralisation reactions are very exothermic reactions and can release large amounts of heat energy.
+Here we are also recording temperature changes over a fairly long period of time, ten minutes or so and despite our best efforts with insulation and using two polystyrene cups some heat loss to the surrounding will take place, especially if the reaction is very exothermic and releases large amounts of heat energy.
 However it is possible to compensate for SOME of this heat loss by using an extrapolation method as shown in the graph opposite.

 Here you can see a set of results obtained by a student, they have plotted their results on a graph and extrapolated to find the maximum temperature reached to try and compensate for heat loss to the surroundings.